 All bonds are subject to market and interest rate risk if sold prior to maturity.
 Bond values will decline as interest rates rise and are subject to availably and change in price.
-High yield/junk bonds are not investment grade securities, involve substantial risks and generally should be part of the diversified portfolio of sophisticated investors.
-Mortgage Backed Securities are subject to credit, default risk, prepayment risk that acts much like call risk when you get your principal back sooner than the stated maturity, extension risk, the opposite of prepayment risk, and interest rate risk.
+High-yield/ junk bonds are not investment-grade securities, involve substantial risks, and generally should be part of the diversified portfolio of sophisticated investors.
+Mortgage-backed securities are subject to credit, default risk, prepayment risk that acts much like call risk when you get your principal back sooner than the stated maturity, extension risk, the opposite of prepayment risk, and interest rate risk.
 International and emerging market investing involves risks such as currency fluctuation and political instability and may not be suitable for all investors.

-Bank loans are loans issued by below investment grade companies for short term funding purposes with higher yield than short-term debt and involve risk.
-Treasury inflation-protected securities (TIPS) help eliminate inflation risk to your portfolio as the principal is adjusted semiannually for inflation based on the Consumer Price Index - while providing a real rate of return guaranteed by the U.S. Government.
+Bank loans are loans issued by below investment-grade companies for short term funding purposes with higher yield than short-term debt and involve risk.
+Treasury inflation-protected securities (TIPS) help eliminate inflation risk to your portfolio as the principal is adjusted semiannually for inflation based on the Consumer Price Index - while providing a real rate of return guaranteed by the U.S. government.
 Corporate bonds are considered higher risk than government bonds but normally offer a higher yield and are subject to market, interest rate and credit risk as well as additional risks based on the quality of issuer coupon rate, price, yield, maturity and redemption features.
-Foreign Bonds - Hedged: Non-U.S. fixed income securities normally denominated in major foreign currencies.
+Foreign Bonds - Hedged: Non-U.S. fixed income securities generally from investment-grade issuers in developed countries, with hedged currency exposure.
+Foreign Bonds - Unhedged: Non-U.S. fixed income securities normally denominated in major foreign currencies.